Turntables are getting more popular day by day and audiophiles are searching around for the best ones.

 Availability of Spares:

-While buying a turntable, spares are important too.
+When buying a turntable, spares are important too.
 Your turntable might malfunction and you might need spares.

 The mk2 variant has been dominating the market for more than 30 years.
 It has abundant parts and spares in the market.
 It is so good that it can play warped vinyl too.